shreyshahi/kiknetAPI/docs/index.rst

 kiknetAPI documentation
 =======================

-kiknetAPI is an open sourced :ref:`MIT Licensed <mit>` programming interface that wraps the kiknet database being developed by Haitham Dawood.
-This project aims to allow easy programatic access to the large database.
+kiknetAPI is an open sourced :ref:`MIT Licensed <mit>` programming interface that wraps a ground-motion database.
+The ground-motion database used here is a subset of the kiknet database being developed by Haitham Dawood.
+This project aims to allow easy programatic access to this large database.

 The project is under active development.